The details addressed on this page are:

 The stamp was not valid for overseas use.

-Both the stamps in the Patriotic Fund issue were printed from electrotype printing plates in sheets of 42 arranged in six rows of seven stamps.
+Both the stamps in the Patriotic Fund issue were printed from electrotype printing plates.

 There are only two recorded multiples - both pairs - of the 2d (2/-) stamp.